-Employmetrics' approach to one on one meetings, performance management, and project status meetings follows the Stoplight Session Framework.
+Employmetrics' methodology for one on one meetings, performance management, and project status meetings follows the Stoplight Session Framework.

 Red Light - Stop or Disagree